Just Vision

 Just Vision is a non religiously unaffiliated nonprofit organization that utilizes storytelling, media and public engagement campaigns to highlight Palestinian and Israeli grassroots leaders working to end the occupation and conflict through unarmed means.
-They are based in Washington, New York and Jerusalem.
+It is based in Washington, New York and Jerusalem.

 Background

-Just Vision was formed in 2003 by Ronit Avni as a result of 2 years of research and over 475 interviews on the Israeli–Palestinian conflict.
+Just Vision was formed in 2003 by Ronit Avni as a result of two years of research and over 475 interviews on the Israeli–Palestinian conflict.
 The goal of the interviews was "to find out what kind of support they needed to advance peace.
 The overwhelming answer was to become more visible.
 The pockets of nonviolent activists throughout the region need a space to link and promote their messages."
 The interviews eventually became the basis for Just Vision's films and Visionaries interview series.